-**Each Category A course is the equivalent of a 300-level class
+**Each Major Course is the equivalent of a 300-level Honors class

 - Romance Literature